capturethefoundry/foundry1/README.md

 - Duplicate the blockchain using vm.createSelectFork()
 - Choose the correct block.number
-- Spoof a random account on the duplicated blockchain (you could spoof my account but I'm broke lol)
+- Spoof a random account on the duplicated blockchain
 - Get some test ERC20 tokens
 - Transfer native tokens from one account to another
 - Transfer ERC20 tokens from one account to another